Future customs procedures

 Other information

-Release 2 – all consignments shipped by air.
-Scheduled for 1 March 2023
+Release 2 – All consignments shipped by air.
+Live since March 2023.

-The second release is scheduled for 1 March 2023, and includes entry summary declarations for all consignments shipped by air.
-Postal and express consignors, transport operators and other actors handling goods from third countries that are shipped by air in Sweden will be affected.
+The second release was launched 1 March 2023, and includes entry summary declarations for all consignments shipped by air.
+Postal and express consignors, transport operators and other actors handling goods from third countries that are shipped by air in Sweden are affected.

 Who?